 I woke up shaken, knowing my “dream director” was desperately sending me two messages.
 First, there was an issue somewhere in my life that badly needed my attention.
 And second, I wasn’t seeing the issue clearly: I was literally in the dark.

 Nightmares: a doorway to insight

 Like many highly sensitive people (HSPs), I have vivid dreams that offer me with valuable insights.
-So, waking from my nightmare, I turned directly to my dream book.
-Wilda Tanner, the author, pulled no punches.
-She wrote, “You have relinquished command to another person or to chance.
+So, waking from my nightmare, I looked up “driving off the road” in my dream book.
+It said, “You have relinquished command to another person or to chance.
 You can’t see where you are going and you do not have any control.
 You are driving yourself too hard.”
-She explained that the nightmare meant I was not facing something or someone I needed to face.
-She asked me, “What do you most fear?
-Whom do you most fear to confront?”
+The nightmare meant I was not facing something or someone I needed to face.
+I asked myself, “What do I most fear?
+Whom do I most fear to confront?”

 I was at a loss to answer these questions.
 Reading further in the “Nightmares” chapter, I found, “Make a list of the people, situations, and events that are most annoying, upsetting, or threatening to you.
 Who or what do you wish were not in your life?
 Make a start with your closest guess….you will get a correction if needed.”